 This move, from reactive short-term strategies towards more sophisticated long-term political projects, was driven through engagement with education, group discussion, learning negotiation strategies and practical non-violent skills when resisting prison governance, and maintaining safe intergroup encounters within the prison walls.

-For many, prison was transformational and reflective of the post-traumatic growth witnessed in other settings.
+For many, prison life was transformational and reflective of the post-traumatic growth witnessed in other settings.

 These findings demonstrate the importance of creating a prison environment which allows groups of extremists the necessary space and resources to be challenged, to reflect and explore their goals, and to imagine different strategies to obtain them.